USBAkimbo/public-home-infra/README.md

 # What is this?
-- This is the public fork of my home infra repo that I've been working on since 2024-04
+- Terraform for Proxmox
-- This contains Ansible to configure Ubuntu VMs and primarily Kubernetes using Talos Linux for apps
+- Ansible to configure Ubuntu VMs
+- Kubernetes using Talos Linux for apps
-- I've also got some self hosted runners, CCTV, lots of Ansible configs, etc
-- This will inevtiably rot over time, so please check the commit history
-- If this hasn't been updated in more than 6 months, you should take everything here with a large grain of salt
-- Also note that Terraform for Proxmox is currently broken because I can't be bothered to update the provider as I don't use it - Talos VMs are too quick and simple to create
-- I heavily use the K8s parts, so you'll find they're up to date and hopefully useful
-- The Ansible parts should provide good inspiration too
-- Enjoy
+- All Linux shell commands assume you are root unless otherwise stated

 # GitHub Actions self-hosted runner
 - For this, I followed the GitHub Actions self-hosted runner installer for Linux